 Tweed has concentrated on steadily building-out capacity to meet market demand.
 In order to service new clients, Tweed has so far completed 12 of an eventual 30 climate controlled indoor growing rooms and the related vegetation, nutrient delivery and production infrastructure as is required to support the ultimate 30 room configuration.
-Additionally, an in-house laboratory and R&D area exist in the facility as well as sufficient space to accommodate extraction facilities should such activities become permissible.
+Additionally, an in-house laboratory and R&D area exist in the facility as well.
+Tweed's existing facilities are also capable of housing new extraction infrastructure, and Tweed has already received approval from Health Canada under a Section 56 exemption under the Controlled Drugs and Substances Act to conduct research on extractions, as recently permitted by Health Canada (See Recent Events).
+As such, upgrades are well underway to ensure availability once the necessary approvals are finalized.
 The floor plate for this is 168,000 square feet of licensed state of the art facility in Smiths Falls.